Characters: Warhammer 40000 Imperial Founders

 - Ferrus Manus represented his desire to make himself stronger.

-- Jaghatai Khan represented his directness.
+- Jaghatai Khan represented his love of battle.

 - Sanguinius represented all of him.